Hypotheses tests in boundary regression models

-Note that the estimator $\hat g$ is not smooth.
+Note that typically the estimator $\hat g$ is not continuous.
 One might prefer to consider a smooth estimator by convoluting $\hat g$ with a kernel.
 Such a modified estimator will also be advantageous when deriving an expansion for the residual based empirical distribution function in the next section.
 Therefore we define

 and formulate some additional assumptions.